back to the MAIN INDEX

 Regio VIAlta SemitaHigh Semitic district

-Regio VIIVia Lata(old name of via Flaminia within Rome's boundary)
+Regio VIIVia Lata(the old name of via Flaminia within Rome's boundary)

 Regio VIIIForum Romanum vel Magnumthe Roman Forum (or Great Forum)